 As you climb up, you will have to cross glaciers, etc. and then comes the Nain Sarovar Lake which is 3 km from Parvati Bagh.
 Nain Sarovar is a small lake/Sarovar which emerged from the tears of Mata Parvati who was waiting for Lord Shiva, but He took so long to arrive from the mountain top that Mata Parvati broke down and with her tears was made the Nain Sarovar Lake.
 This lake has frozen mountains and glaciers around it.

 The next and last step of this Yatra, the Shrikhand Mahadev peak can be noticed from the Parvati Bagh and Nain Sarovar Lake, if the climate is not hazy.
 After a trek of about 6 to 7 km, one can have the darshan of Shrikhand Mahadev peak, the abode of Lord Shiva.
 At this place the pilgrims can feel that their life is fulfilled, it is so divine.
 After having a proper darshan of Lord Shiva, pilgrims will have to trek down to Parvati Bagh the same day to have some rest at the camping site.

 The entire expense or complete package of Shrikhand Mahadev Trek will be approximately ₹15,000 to ₹17,000 including accommodation and meals.
 However, this package may vary from agency to agency.
 The cost will also depend upon the number of people going to a Jatha (group).

 One must carry the following essential things before starting with the Shrikhand Mahadev Yatra, which is considered more difficult than the Amarnath Yatra.

-The trek would probably be the toughest.
-But, with the chants of Har Har Mahadev, Jai Bhole plus the satisfaction of reaching till here will make this difficult trek an easy and fulfilling one.
+To sum up, the trek would probably be the toughest.
+But, the chants of Har Har Mahadev, Jai Bhole plus the satisfaction of reaching here will make this difficult trek an easy and fulfilling one.